egelbtuch/Graffiti-Art-Simulator/README.md

 * External Monitor

 # Project Overview
-The project consisted of three scripts:
+The project consisted of two scripts that communicated with each other serially:

-  * Python script that would read-in an updated stock price every 60 seconds and compare it to the previous price.
-If the new price was bigger than the old price it would write a 1 in a seperate text file, if it was smaller it would write a 0 in that text file.
-It would also update a seperate text file with the current price.
-  * Another python script that would read the text file that had either a 0 or 1 in it and then turn on the LEDs to create a green smiley face if it was a 1 and a red upside down smiley face if it was a zero.
-  * Processing Script that would read both text files to both update the display with the current price and use the 0 or 1 to determine whether the stock had gone up or down.
-When the stock goes up it would rain green money symbols and when it went down it would rain money symbols on fire.
+    * An Arduino script that ran on the ESP32 that would take in all inputs from the user and either send data serially over to the processing script or move/control the raspberry pi's mouse serially.

+    * A processing script that would take in the user input data from the ESP32 and use it to run a Graffiti Art Simulator.
+To switch between drawing and not drawing, the user would have to toggle the SPDT switch (which controlled the left clicker of the mouse).
+To move the spray-paint can around the canvas the user would use the joystick.
+To clear the canvas the user would push the joystick's push-button.
+To change the color of the paint, the user would use the two push-buttons.
+One button was programmed to subtract 1 from the current hue value while the other would add 1 to the current hue value.n it would rain money symbols on fire.
 # Technical Issues
 My main difficulty was figuring out how to use the joystick and a push-button as a USB mouse on the raspberry pi.
 After figuring that out I realized that the delays between each of my input's data-writes to serial was slowing the movements of the joystick mouse but without the delays the processing script was not reacting quick enough for the simulator to work smoothly.
 After a few iterations I found a good medium where neither thing was reacting too slowly to my inputs.
 Another issue that came up was that my raspberry pi was getting very hot and therefore I decided not to put it inside the enclosure.
 # Video